obisin/adapted-musubi-tuner/README.md

 ## I HAVE ADDED:
 - Simple command line - only train.py file and config toml needed. e.g  python train.py toml\wan22_low.toml
+- All command lines are now in the toml config file.
 - Auto allocate blocks to swap based on space avaiable, instead of manual.
 ##